amcginlay/concourse-getting-started/gcp/README.md

 ### Google Cloud Shell

-**Note** BBL does not currently work with Google Cloud Shel, however it will work if you introduce a dedicated Ubuntu jumpbox on GCP and run these instructions from there.
+**Note** BBL does not currently work with Google Cloud Shell, however it will work if you introduce a dedicated Ubuntu jumpbox on GCP and run these instructions from there.
 Please follow the Linux Install instructions.

 ### Linux Install